To ensure that high quality, professional proceedings are published, authors are urged to take special care in preparing their papers.

 - Please do not send email messages asking if we received your file.
 If you wish, you may go back to your Paper Information page and click on “View File” to view your last uploaded file.

-- The Abstract text pasted into the abstract field will be published in the conference Abstract Book.
-The file uploaded will be published in the Proceedings.
+- The Abstract text pasted into the abstract field will be published only on the online conference platform, AcademicExperts.org.
+The paper file uploaded will be published in the Proceedings.
 If the number of pages in the file is more than the maximum, the file will either be rejected or reduced to fit the Guidelines.

 All correspondence regarding your paper should be directed to email@example.com.